Sicco Mansholt: European Commission

-In 1958, he became one of the Commissioners of the new European Commission.
+In 1958, Mansholt became one of the Commissioners of the new European Commission.
 He was Commissioner for Agriculture and vice-president of the institution.
 He modernized European agriculture.
 The Mansholt Plan was opposed by E. F. Schumacher in his book Small Is Beautiful.

-He became President of the European Commission on 22 March 1972 (the Mansholt Commission) and continued in that position until 5 January 1973.
+Mansholt became President of the European Commission on 22 March 1972 (the Mansholt Commission) and continued in that position until 5 January 1973.
 It was around that time he was heavily under the influence of the Club of Rome.

 Life after politics

 Mansholt published his autobiography De Crisis ("The Crisis") in 1974.
 He lived his last years in an old historic farm in the quiet village of Wapserveen, where he died on 29 June 1995.
 His daughter Lideke also died in 1995, aged 53.